Matteo1Colella/NSDS/Evaluation Labs/Lab 1/README.md

 # Evaluation lab - Apache Kafka

-## Group number: XX
+## Group number: 19

 ## Group members

-- Student 1
-- Student 2
+- Mirko Bitetto
+- Jaime Fernández Plaza
-- Student 3
+- Matteo Colella

 ## Exercise 1

-- Number of partitions allowed for TopicA (min, max)
+- Number of partitions allowed for TopicA (1, N)
-- Number of consumers allowed (min, max)
+- Number of consumers allowed (1, N)
-    - Consumer 1: <list of arguments>
+    - Consumer 1: GroupA
-    - Consumer 2: <list of arguments>
+    - Consumer 2: GroupA
     - ...
-    - Consumer n: <list of arguments>
+    - Consumer N: GroupA

+### Observations
+- The number of partitions should be higher or equal to the number of consumers in the same group.
+If the number of consumers exceeds the number of partition, the exceeding ones are useless

 ## Exercise 2

-- Number of partitions allowed for TopicA (min, max)
+- Number of partitions allowed for TopicA (1, N)
-- Number of consumers allowed (min, max)
+- Number of consumers allowed (1, N)
-    - Consumer 1: <list of arguments>
+    - Consumer 1: GroupA
-    - Consumer 2: <list of arguments>
+    - Consumer 2: GroupA
     - ...
-    - Consumer n: <list of arguments>
+    - Consumer N: GroupA

+### Observations
+- The number of partitions should be higher or equal to the number of consumers in the same group.
+If the number of consumers exceeds the number of partition, the exceeding ones are useless
+- Another implementation could be done using log compaction, it is useful to store the last value for each key, which is the one used for average calculation.